Blog do Ezequiel SQL Server Insights

 EDIT (06/05/2013): Changed data collection to minimize blocking potential on VLDBs.

-“Unused Indexes” and “Rarely Used Indexes” are next, where unused are either indexes never touched since SQL Server started up, or indexes that were only updated, and never had seeks, scans or lookups.
-“Duplicate Indexes” and “Redundant Indexes” follow, where duplicate share the same keys and included columns.
-Redundant, on the other hand, are indexes sharing the part of the same key and/or included columns, such as in the examples below:
+“Unused_IX_With_Updates”/"Unused_IX_No_Updates" and “Rarely_Used_IX” are next, where unused are either indexes never touched since SQL Server started up, or indexes that were only updated, and never had seeks, scans or lookups.
+“Duplicate_IX” and “Redundant_IX” follow, where duplicate share the same keys and included columns, and we look for references indexes in sql modules, to find hard references to those indexes.
+Redundant, on the other hand, are indexes sharing the part of the same key and/or included columns.

 Hope you find it useful.